Getting your functional currency right

 The workforce is paid in Australian dollars.

-Capital equipment is purchased in US dollars, Euros and Australian dollars.
+Capital equipment is purchased in US dollars, Euros and Australian dollars, with the majority being in US dollars.

 The gold produced by the mine is sold in US dollars.